Titre de section

 Cueillez dés aujourd’huy les roses de la vie.

-Though the composite sequence of Sonnets pour Hélène i et ii portrays a clearly dened action, its development does not dictate a bi-partite structure.
+Though the composite sequence of Sonnets pour Hélène i et ii portrays a clearly defined action, its development does not dictate a bi-partite structure.
 For example, the beloved does not die as does Petrarch’s Laura between the poems in vita di Laura and those in morte di Laura in the Rime sparse, nor does she leave, change her affections or behavior, or break off relations with the poetic speaker as others do in so many Petrarchan sequences.
 The two-part division seems a nod to the two-part Rime sparse, though without dramatic effect.
 At the same time, it pursues a revisionary approach to Petrarchan sequences.
 Its unresolved action tests the speaker’s mettle as a lover, casting him at a disadvantage with respect to his age but representing him as oblivious to the folly of chasing a young woman capable of outwitting him at every turn.
 The greatest advantage that this speaker possesses is his experience as a writer of earlier poetic sequences in the Petrarchan mode.
-In Sonnets pour Hélène, Ronsard deploys various Petrarchan styles and archetypes that he had already experimented with witty, allusive, and classicizing on the one hand, along with naïve, affective, and conversational on the other and he sets them in dialogue with one another.
+In Sonnets pour Hélène, Ronsard deploys various Petrarchan styles and archetypes that he had already experimented with – witty, allusive, and classicizing on the one hand, along with naïve, affective, and conversational on the other – and he sets them in dialogue with one another.
 The result affirms a literary competence and poetic know-how that proclaim the author’s professionalism at every turn.
-At this late stage in his career, we nd him continuing to write new sonnets.
+At this late stage in his career, we find him continuing to write new sonnets.
 This reading of Quand vous serez bien vieille will consider the poem in its historical context against the evolution of Ronsard’s style; in its literary context against a background of sources, models, and analogues; and in an analytic context that examines its rhetorical structure and poetic development.

 Historical Context: Ronsard’s Stylistic Evolution

-If we can trust a late addition to the third printing (1597) of Claude Binet’s Discours de la vie de Pierre de Ronsard (rst edition 1586, three months after the poet’s death), the queen-mother Catherine de’ Medici prevailed upon him to compose a new sonnet sequence for one of her maids of honor, Hélène de Surgères.2 We do not know when Ronsard began his poems for Hélène he likely met her at the Maréschale de Retz’s emergent literary salon around 1570 but he completed them at his benece near Croixval in 1576.3 Meanwhile, in autumn 1572 the poet had found himself adrift on a tide of adverse criticism following the publication of the rst four books of his epic Franciade (14 September).
+If we can trust a late addition to the third printing (1597) of Claude Binet’s Discours de la vie de Pierre de Ronsard (first edition 1586, three months after the poet’s death), the queen-mother Catherine de’ Medici prevailed upon him to compose a new sonnet sequence for one of her maids of honor, Hélène de Surgères.2 We do not know when Ronsard began his poems for Hélène – he likely met her at the Maréschale de Retz’s emergent literary salon around 1570 – but he completed them at his benefice near Croixval in 1576.3 Meanwhile, in autumn 1572 the poet had found himself adrift on a tide of adverse criticism following the publication of the first four books of his epic Franciade (14 September).
 In some ways, Ronsard’s return to Petrarchan lyric suggests that he had faced up to his disappointment with the Franciade and was beginning to move forward.
-In other ways, it suggests that he still saw himself a hapless poet enslaved if not exactly to love, then to the wishes of a royal readership and potential patronage whom none of his serious endeavors had pleased so much as his ephemeral sonnets had done.
+In other ways, it suggests that he still saw himself a hapless poet enslaved – if not exactly to love, then to the wishes of a royal readership and potential patronage whom none of his serious endeavors had pleased so much as his ephemeral sonnets had done.

 Perhaps the major consolation for Ronsard in fashioning Sonnets pour Hélène was that the queen-mother allowed him to use dodecasyllabic verse.
-Her son, Charles IX, favored the old-fashioned xed- accent beat of decasyllabic verse and had prevailed upon the poet to use that meter – disasterously, the latter thought – for the Franciade.
-With Sonnets pour Hélène Ronsard enjoyed freedom to deploy the more exible alexandrine line that he had earlier experimented with and perfected in various sonnets and in his cosmological and mythological Hymnes.
-The alexandrine cadences of Quand vous serez bien vieille prove uid and transformative as they match rhythm to meaning in complex ways.
-We may represent the chiasmic clustering of syllables in word and phrase groups in the poem’s rst line as 4 2 | 2 4, with its shift in lines 3 and 4 to staccato rhythms of 2 4 | 2 4 when Hélène mentions the poet’s name and regrets her old age.
+Her son, Charles IX, favored the old-fashioned fixed- accent beat of decasyllabic verse and had prevailed upon the poet to use that meter – disasterously, the latter thought – for the Franciade.
+With Sonnets pour Hélène Ronsard enjoyed freedom to deploy the more flexible alexandrine line that he had earlier experimented with and perfected in various sonnets and in his cosmological and mythological Hymnes.
+The alexandrine cadences of Quand vous serez bien vieille prove fluid and transformative as they match rhythm to meaning in complex ways.
+We may represent the chiasmic clustering of syllables in word and phrase groups in the poem’s first line as 4 2 | 2 4, with its shift in lines 3 and 4 to staccato rhythms of 2 4 | 2 4 when Hélène mentions the poet’s name and regrets her old age.
 In lines 7 and 8 a parallel clustering of 3 3 | 3 3 accompanies the awakening of Hélène’s servants to the sound of Ronsard’s name.
 In the third quatrain the chiasmic clustering of 3 3 | 4 2 and 4 2 | 3 3 in lines 9 and 10 and the parallel clustering of 3 3 | 3 3 in lines 11 and 4 accentuate the divergent circumstances of Ronsard’s death and Hélène’s senescence.
-In the nal lines the exhortation to enjoy life shifts to a 2 4 | 3 3 cadence that re-integrates the contrasting cadences of earlier lines.
+In the final lines the exhortation to enjoy life shifts to a 2 4 | 3 3 cadence that re-integrates the contrasting cadences of earlier lines.

 Ronsard’s experiments in alexandrine verse were hard won.
-The poet had published his rst major volume of poetry, Les quatre premiers livres des Odes, in January 1550, with an Avis au lecteur in which he derided Petrarchan sonnets as «ce qui n’est rien» ‘little puffballs’.5
+The poet had published his first major volume of poetry, Les quatre premiers livres des Odes, in January 1550, with an Avis au lecteur in which he derided Petrarchan sonnets as «ce qui n’est rien» ‘little puffballs’.5

 Two months later in a separately published Ode de la paix, au Roi, he announced plans to write his epic Franciade.
 When his odes – admittedly, some of them composed with high pretension – met with derision from the doyen of court poets, Mellin de Saint Gelais, and followers of Clément Marot, Ronsard retreated to his ancestral home at Vendôme.
 Here he addressed yet another ode to the future Chancellor of France, Michel de L’Hospital, who had defended his efforts.6 In it he articulates a high conception of the poet’s mestier (etymologically derived from μυστη´ριον ‘secret rite, mystery’) in which «esclave il ne sera / De l’art aux Muses inutile» ‘it will not be the slave of any artistry that is of no use to the Muses’ (397-98).
 By l’art, Ronsard means the elementary technical skill of hammering out meter and rhyme.
 True poetry is the result of divine inspiration, a «sainte fureur» ‘sacred fury’ that «polira vostre science» ‘will burnish your acquired erudition’ (407-408).
 Thanks to this nouminously infused fureur, the poet accomplishes his goals «sans art, sans sueur ne sans paine» ‘without any forced technique, without sweat, and without struggle’ (454).
 And yet, as it would turn out in ensuing years, no French poet of his generation would prove more fastidious about polishing his technique, perfecting his skills, and revising his art than Ronsard, and none would expend more sueur and paine than he did to enhance his professional visibility.

-In September 1552 Ronsard published Les Amours, his rst sequence of Petrarchan sonnets in decasyllabic meter.
+In September 1552 Ronsard published Les Amours, his first sequence of Petrarchan sonnets in decasyllabic meter.
 Addressed to Cassandre Salviati, it embodied an entrepreneurial effort to attract a wider readership than his odes had earned.
-Henri II’s wife Catherine de’ Medici especially enjoyed their Italianate luxuriance, and her tastes prevailed among courtiers for the rest of the 1550s as they encouraged the poet to expand his range of styles and modes in producing yet other variations upon the Petrarchan sonnet form.7 What had started out as a bid for recognition became a kind of connement.
-A year after the rst edition of Les Amours, Ronsard revised its 185 poems and added forty new poems for its second edition; the nal redacted sequence for the posthumous seventh edition of his Oeuvres complètes (1587) comprises 222 poems.
-A persistent theme in this sequence is that the poet’s devotion to Cassandre has furnished an impediment to completing his epic Franciade and other exalted poetic projects.8 Like the Trojan priestess Cassandra whose name his beloved’s name echoes, the poet nds his prophetic vision unheeded, his inspired furor receding into babble, his ambitious designs succumbing to trivialities.
+Henri II’s wife Catherine de’ Medici especially enjoyed their Italianate luxuriance, and her tastes prevailed among courtiers for the rest of the 1550s as they encouraged the poet to expand his range of styles and modes in producing yet other variations upon the Petrarchan sonnet form.7 What had started out as a bid for recognition became a kind of confinement.
+A year after the first edition of Les Amours, Ronsard revised its 185 poems and added forty new poems for its second edition; the final redacted sequence for the posthumous seventh edition of his Oeuvres complètes (1587) comprises 222 poems.
+A persistent theme in this sequence is that the poet’s devotion to Cassandre has furnished an impediment to completing his epic Franciade and other exalted poetic projects.8 Like the Trojan priestess Cassandra whose name his beloved’s name echoes, the poet finds his prophetic vision unheeded, his inspired furor receding into babble, his ambitious designs succumbing to trivialities.
 Ronsard’s foreign models for the early Les Amours had been Petrarch and other illustrious Italian poets such as the chief proponent of Petrarchan style, Pietro Bembo, and the great master of Italian form and carefully-wrought style, Lodovico Ariosto.
-His domestic models had been French precursors in the sonnet mode: Clément Marot, who translated a half-dozen of Petrarch sonnets in 1539; Maurice Scève, who published a Petrarchan-like sequence of 449 dizains titled Délie in 1544; Pontus de Tyard who had published his own Petrarchan sequence titled Erreurs amoureuses in November 1549; and especially his close friend Joachim Du Bellay whose manifesto for the future of French letters, Deffence et illustration de la langue française, and its accompanying sonnet sequence Olive (April 1549, expanded in October 1550) deeply inuenced his own efforts.9
+His domestic models had been French precursors in the sonnet mode: Clément Marot, who translated a half-dozen of Petrarch sonnets in 1539; Maurice Scève, who published a Petrarchan-like sequence of 449 dizains titled Délie in 1544; Pontus de Tyard who had published his own Petrarchan sequence titled Erreurs amoureuses in November 1549; and especially his close friend Joachim Du Bellay whose manifesto for the future of French letters, Deffence et illustration de la langue française, and its accompanying sonnet sequence Olive (April 1549, expanded in October 1550) deeply influenced his own efforts.9

 As Ronsard sought to expand his readership and cultivate his patronage throughout the 1550s, he resorted to many different stylistic forms, some of them drawn from imitations of classical texts esteemed by cognoscenti: the short lyrics of the sixth-century B.C.
-Greek poet Anacreon and his followers on topics of wine, women and song; the epigrammatic poems collected in the fourth-century B.C. and later Greek anthologies, especially on erotic themes; the pastoral poems of Theocritus; the elegiac poems of Callimachus; and the Neo-Latin poems of fteenth- and sixteenth century writers such as Michael Marullus, Andrea Navagero, and Johannes Secundus.10 In 1555 he assembled a volume titled La continuation des Amours with seventy sonnets exemplifying these styles in mostly dodecasyllabic meter, all addressed to Marie de Bourgeuil, his real or imagined beloved from the countryside near Tours.
+Greek poet Anacreon and his followers on topics of wine, women and song; the epigrammatic poems collected in the fourth-century B.C. and later Greek anthologies, especially on erotic themes; the pastoral poems of Theocritus; the elegiac poems of Callimachus; and the Neo-Latin poems of fifteenth- and sixteenth century writers such as Michael Marullus, Andrea Navagero, and Johannes Secundus.10 In 1555 he assembled a volume titled La continuation des Amours with seventy sonnets exemplifying these styles in mostly dodecasyllabic meter, all addressed to Marie de Bourgeuil, his real or imagined beloved from the countryside near Tours.
 Just as Marie’s easy-going disposition contrasts with Cassandre’s courtly temper, so the affective and conversational range of these sonnets in alexandrine verse contrasts with the witty and allusive range of Ronsard’s earlier sonnets in decasyllabic meter.
-For the rst edition of his collected Oeuvres in 1560 – conceived as an economic venture to publicize his work, gain prestige, and attract an affluent patronage – Ronsard brought together some 132 poems initiated under various circumstances during the preceding decade.
-Associating them with the gure of Marie de Bourgeuil and in 1560 bes- towing upon them the title Le second livre des Amours, he created a new Petrarchan sequence that deviates from the previous one for Cassandre Salviati.
+For the first edition of his collected Oeuvres in 1560 – conceived as an economic venture to publicize his work, gain prestige, and attract an affluent patronage – Ronsard brought together some 132 poems initiated under various circumstances during the preceding decade.
+Associating them with the figure of Marie de Bourgeuil and in 1560 bes- towing upon them the title Le second livre des Amours, he created a new Petrarchan sequence that deviates from the previous one for Cassandre Salviati.

-As the French civil wars of religion erupted with escalating violence during the early 1560s, the Petrarchan sonnet fell out of vogue in courtly circles and Ronsard turned his attention to his polemical Discours, various elegies and occasional poems, and nally to his epic Franciade.
+As the French civil wars of religion erupted with escalating violence during the early 1560s, the Petrarchan sonnet fell out of vogue in courtly circles and Ronsard turned his attention to his polemical Discours, various elegies and occasional poems, and finally to his epic Franciade.

 The last of these works appeared calamitously in print three weeks after the St. Bartholomew’s Day massacre in 1572.
-Not coincidently, a renewed interest in Petrarchism was being cultivated at court as a civilizing antidote to the increased violence of religious conict and civil war.
-A young arrival at Charles IX’s Académie de poésie et de musique and at the salon of the Comtesse (later Maréschale) de Retz was Philippe Desportes, son of a wealthy merchant from Chartres, whose chaste-minded sonnets and rened translations from Ariosto’s Orlando Furioso exemplied the court’s newly mannered sensibility.11 In retrospect it seemed almost inevitable that Ronsard would try to rival Desportes, and the queen-mother’s wishes provided him with the vehicle of a sonnet sequence to cheer up her morose and somewhat aloof maid-of-honor.
+Not coincidently, a renewed interest in Petrarchism was being cultivated at court as a civilizing antidote to the increased violence of religious conflict and civil war.
+A young arrival at Charles IX’s Académie de poésie et de musique and at the salon of the Comtesse (later Maréschale) de Retz was Philippe Desportes, son of a wealthy merchant from Chartres, whose chaste-minded sonnets and refined translations from Ariosto’s Orlando Furioso exemplified the court’s newly mannered sensibility.11 In retrospect it seemed almost inevitable that Ronsard would try to rival Desportes, and the queen-mother’s wishes provided him with the vehicle of a sonnet sequence to cheer up her morose and somewhat aloof maid-of-honor.

 At this newly self-disciplined court, physical contact between the lover and his beloved would have been in bad taste but Ronsard skirts this issue by playing upon the two parties’ differences in age and temperamen.
-Reference to classical precedent was still in vogue, and Ronsard counted on it by associating his Hélène with the daughter of Leda begotten by Zeus, the wife of King Menelaus of Sparta whose ight with a prince of Troy ignited the Trojan War.
+Reference to classical precedent was still in vogue, and Ronsard counted on it by associating his Hélène with the daughter of Leda begotten by Zeus, the wife of King Menelaus of Sparta whose flight with a prince of Troy ignited the Trojan War.
 A sense of the rancor of the French civil war is not far from the surface of Ronsard’s sonnets about his battle of wits with this resistant beloved.
 Hélène may exemplify – at least in the speaker’s imagination – the allure of her classical prototype, but the lover is no shining Paris who couples with her through divine intervention.12 He is instead an old Parisian who half-wearily decides to pursue her despite the mismatch of their characters and years.
 Members of his youthful brigade – among them, Remy Belleau, Jean- Antoine de Baïf, and Joachim Du Bellay – have wrinkled up or passed on, and yet Ronsard wants to pretend that Petrarchism hasn’t aged at all.
 The stage is set for a confrontation of strong-willed personalities that inverts the pathos of Petrarch’s Rime sparse.
 These tensions dominate both Le premier livre des Sonnets pour Hélène and Le second livre des Sonnets pour Hélène.

 Literary Context: Sources, Models, and Analogues

 Modern editors point to important classical sources for Quand vous serez bien vieille in Tibullus’s elegy 1.3, Catullus’s carmen 5, and Ausonius’s idyll 13.12 Tibullus’s poem provides the setting for Ron- sard’s sonnet.
-Its speaker nds himself gravely wounded in a foreign land and doubts that he shall ever return to his beloved Delia.
-With heightened self-pity, he imagines that Delia’s aged chaperone comforts her : «Haec tibi fabellas referat positaque lucerna / deducat plena stamina longa colu; / at circa gravibus pensis adxa puella / paulatim somno fessa remittat opus.» ‘The old woman shall tell thee stories when the lamp is in its place, as she draws the long yarn from the loaded distaff, while all around the maids bend over the toilsome task till sleep steals upon them and the work drops from the tired hand’.14 In this poem, the joke falls upon its speaker who wishfully imagines that upon his own death Delia will devote to him a lifetime of mourning.
+Its speaker finds himself gravely wounded in a foreign land and doubts that he shall ever return to his beloved Delia.
+With heightened self-pity, he imagines that Delia’s aged chaperone comforts her : «Haec tibi fabellas referat positaque lucerna / deducat plena stamina longa colu; / at circa gravibus pensis adfixa puella / paulatim somno fessa remittat opus.» ‘The old woman shall tell thee stories when the lamp is in its place, as she draws the long yarn from the loaded distaff, while all around the maids bend over the toilsome task till sleep steals upon them and the work drops from the tired hand’.14 In this poem, the joke falls upon its speaker who wishfully imagines that upon his own death Delia will devote to him a lifetime of mourning.
 In reality, as Tibullus gently implies, Delia will likely weep for a while and then gradually forget about her lover as a new one attracts her interest: «Et adsidue proelia miscet amor» ‘Love never lets his warfare cease’ (64).
-Ronsard’s poem captures a icker of this irony in the speaker’s self-absor ption, but its nal lines modify this response with their Catullan and Ausonian references.
-From the rst verse of Catullus’s poem comes the hortatory Vivamus, mea Lesbia, atque amenus ‘Let us live, my Lesbia, and let us love’, and from Ausonius’s idyll comes the imperative conclusion: «Collige, virgo, rosas dum os novus et nova pubes / Et memor esto sic properare tuum» ‘Gather, maiden, the roses while the ower is young and youth is fresh and so be mindful that whatever is your own will hasten away’.14 These classical reminiscences frame Ronsard’s poem.
+Ronsard’s poem captures a flicker of this irony in the speaker’s self-absor ption, but its final lines modify this response with their Catullan and Ausonian references.
+From the first verse of Catullus’s poem comes the hortatory Vivamus, mea Lesbia, atque amenus ‘Let us live, my Lesbia, and let us love’, and from Ausonius’s idyll comes the imperative conclusion: «Collige, virgo, rosas dum flos novus et nova pubes / Et memor esto sic properare tuum» ‘Gather, maiden, the roses while the flower is young and youth is fresh and so be mindful that whatever is your own will hasten away’.14 These classical reminiscences frame Ronsard’s poem.
 At its beginning is the speaker’s willful projection of Hélène as an unloved old woman; at its end is the speaker’s exhortation to her as a young woman to enjoy now the pleasures of love.
 No modern commentators have pointed to a dominant source from Petrarch, but several poems in the Rime sparse actively project the speaker’s fantasy of the beloved in old age.
-The rst is Petrarch’s sonnet 12, «Se la mia vita da l’aspro tormemto / si può tanto schermire» ‘If my life can withstand the bitter torment’.15 Here Petrarch’s speaker looks ahead to an indenite future when Laura’s charms will succumb to old age, «De’ be’ vostr’occhi il lume spento, / e i cape’ d’oro n farsi d’argento» ‘The light of your lovely eyes [will be] dimmed and your hair of ne gold made silver’.
+The first is Petrarch’s sonnet 12, «Se la mia vita da l’aspro tormemto / si può tanto schermire» ‘If my life can withstand the bitter torment’.15 Here Petrarch’s speaker looks ahead to an indefinite future when Laura’s charms will succumb to old age, «De’ be’ vostr’occhi il lume spento, / e i cape’ d’oro fin farsi d’argento» ‘The light of your lovely eyes [will be] dimmed and your hair of fine gold made silver’.
 In the sestet the speaker expresses his hope that one day he might gather his courage to declare his love («Pur mi darà tanta baldanza Amore» ‘Yet at least Love will give me so much boldness’) and that she will reward him with a muted acknowledgment of her affection through «alcun soccorso di tardi sospiri» ‘some little help of tardy sighs’.
 This fantasy of course contravenes the one in Ronsard’s poem, whose speaker imagines himself dead before Hélène sings his verse.
 But it does prepare for an outcome in which the lover prevails over his resistant beloved by provoking her to respond to him.
 A more forceful result occurs in Petrarch’s sonnet 203, with just a whiff of reproach for Laura’s intransigence: Lasso, ch’ i’ ardo et altri non mel crede ‘Alas, I burn and I am not believed’.
-The speaker’s evocation of doubting Thomas («Innita bellezza et poca fede» ‘Innite beauty and little faith,’ cf. Matthew 8.26) spurs his conviction that his poetry might in the future produce an effect upon others: «Quest’ arder [...] ne porian inammar fors’ ancor mille» ‘This ardor of mine [...] could perhaps yet iname thousands’.
+The speaker’s evocation of doubting Thomas («Infinita bellezza et poca fede» ‘Infinite beauty and little faith,’ cf. Matthew 8.26) spurs his conviction that his poetry might in the future produce an effect upon others: «Quest’ arder [...] ne porian infiammar fors’ ancor mille» ‘This ardor of mine [...] could perhaps yet inflame thousands’.
 In Ronsard’s sonnet, a similar conviction will link the poem’s octave to its sestet.
 Here the poet’s fame will awaken Hélène’s servants to praise her for his verses, and she in turn will regret her resistance to him while he was alive.

 This tone of regret comes from one of Petrarch’s sources, Horace’s Asclepiadic Ode 4.10.6 which slants its irony in a yet different direction.
 Horace’s speaker warns a recalcitrant young man that one day he too will no longer attract suitors, even and especially when he most wants to be requited: «Dices ‘heu,’ quotiens te speculo videris alterem» ‘As often as you gaze in the mirror at your altered features, you shall say: Alas!’.16 The twist here is that the Latin poem refers to pederasty.
 The adolescent boy does not yet have a «faciem hispidam» ‘bristly face,’ but as the years pass he will grow old and regret his lost opportunity «his animis» ‘in a newer frame of mind’.
 Ronsard likewise suggests that Hélène will pay a stiff penalty for her youthful arrogance.
 Like Horace’s boy, she has been attractive but uninterested and will soon become interested but unattractive.
 Again like Horace’s boy, she remains ungrateful to the lover who has been showering her with gifts of poetry as he expects some sort of requital.
 In this regard, the Horatian model proves important since its author was the most self-conscious of all Roman poets about tensions between benefaction and gratitude, compensation and autonomy.17

-This model explicitly inuences Pietro Bembo’s contrastive reworking of Petrarch’s Se la mia vita in his sonnet 87, O superba e crudele, o di bellezza ‘O proud, cruel woman, rich in beauty’.18 Here Bembo’s speaker imagines the day when his beloved will experience old age, «quando le chiome d’or caro e lucente, / saranno argento, che si copre e sprezza» ‘when your hair of precious shining gold, which is now covered and tied back, will be silver’.
+This model explicitly influences Pietro Bembo’s contrastive reworking of Petrarch’s Se la mia vita in his sonnet 87, O superba e crudele, o di bellezza ‘O proud, cruel woman, rich in beauty’.18 Here Bembo’s speaker imagines the day when his beloved will experience old age, «quando le chiome d’or caro e lucente, / saranno argento, che si copre e sprezza» ‘when your hair of precious shining gold, which is now covered and tied back, will be silver’.
 Drawing upon the exclamation of Horace’s boy as he looks in the mirror, Bembo sees and hears his ungrateful mistress as she views her transformed features in a cold, uncompromising glass: «E ne lo specchio mirerete un’altra, / direte sospirando: “eh lassa, quale / oggi meco penser?”» ‘And you will see yourself as someone different in the mirror, you will say with a sigh: Alas, what memory remains with me today?’.
 The Horatian touch classicizes Bembo’s poem in a self-conscious way that foregrounds the difference between Petrarch and the ancients as well as between Petrarch and the humanist scholars who followed him.

 Though there is no evidence that Ronsard read or imitated Bembo’s sonnet (it does not appear among the four dozen poems by Bembo in Giolito’s 1548 anthology of Rime diversi which the French poet drew upon), he would situate himself among humanist scholars who had furthered Petrarch’s classical agenda.19 In Quand vous serez bien vieille, Ronsard sets Petrarch in dialogue with Horace, but also espe- cially with Tibullus, Catullus, and Ausonius.
-This dialogue proves revisionary because it recalls a literary history, gured in the topos of an aged beloved reecting upon her lost beauty.
+This dialogue proves revisionary because it recalls a literary history, figured in the topos of an aged beloved reflecting upon her lost beauty.
 The exchange jostles the antinomies of witty and naïve, allusive and affective, classical and conversational, as they appear in the poet’s various models.
 It also captures and constrains the same antinomies that mark the evolution of Ronsard’s style from the witty, allusive, and classicizing sonnets addressed to Cassandre to the naïve, affective, and conversational son- nets addressed to Marie.
-It points nally to the differences between Ronsard and his chief competitor at the time, Philippe Desportes, whose pallid and often parched Petrarchan sonnets it challenges on the latter’s own ground.
+It points finally to the differences between Ronsard and his chief competitor at the time, Philippe Desportes, whose pallid and often parched Petrarchan sonnets it challenges on the latter’s own ground.

 Rhetorical Structure and Development

 Quand vous serez bien vieille channels its classical and Petrarchan models into a direct enunciation of the poet’s would-be mastery.
 Projecting Hélène into the future as an elderly woman, the speaker depicts her as she sings his verses with a hint of admiration.
-At the end of the rst quatrain, he puts into her reported voice words that she will use to express discomfort at growing old.
+At the end of the first quatrain, he puts into her reported voice words that she will use to express discomfort at growing old.
 These same words with their citation of the poet’s name will have the potent effect of motivating others to praise Ronsard’s evocative skills:

 Quand vous serez bien vieille, au soir à la chandelle,